Changing Our Thoughts From Fearful to Self-loving.

 Staying on top of our priorities is a highly self-loving thing to do.

-These are the habits I have developed to stay grounded in my love so that I can be my best possible self.
+These are the habits I have developed to stay grounded in my love.
+Developing them so that I can be my best possible self.
 It helps keep me in my right mind and helps me in touch with my emotions.

 Integrating these tips into our lives even when light fear is present, or when there isn’t fear at all makes it easier to practice when times are tough.